 One of the decisive elements in selecting the finest framework is this.

 Although there are various variables that impact the performance, including the efficiency with which developers write code, we are looking at it from a runtime viewpoint here.

-By using native APIs and components, React Native allows you to create an application with a native appearance and feel.
+By using native APIs and components, React Native framework allows you to create an application with a native appearance and feel.

-Although React Native and Ionic provide improved performance, Flutter takes the lead since it does not require native transitions or bridges to connect to the native environment.
+Although React Native and Ionic frameworks provide improved performance, Flutter takes the lead since it does not require native transitions or bridges to connect to the native environment.

 Flutter is based on Dart, a relatively new programming language that necessitates understanding Dart to construct an application.
 It’s getting better, but there are still a lot of things to do.